M. Gerald Schwartzbach: Robert Blake

 Representing actor Robert Blake, Schwartzbach obtained an acquittal in the actor's 2005 murder trial.
 The Los Angeles District Attorney's office alleged that the actor, who was famous for Our Gang and the Baretta television series, had both solicited others to kill his wife and then murdered her himself.

 Marshawn Lynch

 Schwartzbach represented then University of California, Berkeley football player Marshawn Lynch from late 2006 to early 2007, resulting in the Alameda County District Attorney Office's decision not to file any criminal charges against Lynch.
 Lynch's ex-girlfriend had accused Lynch of touching her inappropriately and threatening her.
 In deciding not to file charges, the District Attorney cited "grave inconsistencies" in the alleged victim's accusations, a lack of injuries, and the statement of a third party witness who said that "nothing happened."
 Schwartzbach subsequently obtained the revocation of a restraining order against Lynch arising out of the same alleged incident.

-Schwartzbach again represented Lynch, now an All-Pro with the National Football League's Seattle Seahawks, in a 2009 Culver City prosecution for carrying a loaded firearm.
+Schwartzbach again represented Lynch in a 2009 Culver City prosecution for carrying a loaded firearm.
 The case concluded with Lynch pleading guilty to a misdemeanor offense.